 Garganega

-Garganega is the most widespread white grape variety in the Veneto region, mainly used for the production of Soave.
-The wines obtained from the Garganega are fresh, elegant and aromatic, with notes of white flowers and white pulp fruit.
+Garganega is the most widespread white grape variety in the Veneto region, used primarily for the production of Soave.
+Wines made from Garganega are fresh, elegant, and aromatic, with notes of white flowers and white-fleshed fruit.

-Corvina is a typical red grape of the Veneto region, used above all in the production of Amarone della Valpolicella and Valpolicella Ripasso.
-The wines produced with Corvina are characterized by a good structure, soft tannins and fruity and spicy notes.
+Corvina is a typical red grape variety from the Veneto region, primarily used in the production of Amarone della Valpolicella and Valpolicella Ripasso.
+Wines made with Corvina are characterized by good structure, soft tannins, and fruity and spicy notes.

 Raboso